Mitochondrial Myopathies (MM)

 What are the symptoms of mitochondrial myopathies?

-The main problems associated with mitochondrial disease — low energy, free radical production, and lactic acidosis — can result in a variety of symptoms in many different organs of the body.
-Tissues with high energy requirements, such as the brain, heart, and skeletal muscle, are primarily affected.
+The underlying effects of mitochondrial disease — low cellular energy, oxidative stress, and lactic acidosis — can affect many organs, especially those with high energy requirements, such as the brain, heart, and skeletal muscle.

-The diagram to the right depicts common symptoms of mitochondrial disease.
-Most affected people have some, but not necessarily all, of these problems.
+The diagram above depicts common symptoms of mitochondrial disease.
+Most people experience some, though rarely all, of these problems.
+For more, see Signs and Symptoms.

 What causes mitochondrial myopathies?